-PSC 101 - American National Government
+PSC 101SS - American Government

-(American politics) A broad survey of the major political and governmental institutions in the United States.
-This course examines how citizens attempt to influence their government and how the government responds.
+(American politics) A broad survey of the major political and governmental institutions in the United States, this course examines how citizens attempt to influence their government and how the government responds.
 The course also develops the foundations for a biblical perspective on the role of government and the role of citizens.

-PSC 105 - Political Ideologies
+PSC 105SS - Political Ideologies

-(American politics) A survey of contemporary political ideologies such as liberalism, conservatism, socialism, and others.
+(American politics) A survey of contemporary political ideologies such as liberalism, conservatism, socialism, and others, with a special focus on liberalism as the dominate political and economic ideology of our time.
 Students will seek to understand the relevance of these ideologies for public policy, and will seek to develop a Christian perspective on, and critique of, contemporary ideologies.